centaurus22/ruhrpottmetaller-editor/README.md

 The concert editor as well as the concert export function need JavaScript activated in your browser.
 So do not forget to activate it for the application.
 ### Concerts
-This is the main site of the *rpmetaller-editor*.
+This is the main site of the *ruhrpottmetaller-editor*.
 You can use the buttons at the top of the page to browse through all concerts saved in the database.
 You can also jump back to the current month by clicking the button with the small circle.